-While the pasta is cooking, heat a large skillet over medium-high heat.
-Once heated, add the sausage to the pan.
-Let the sausage sit, undisturbed, for ~1-2 minutes to get some browning on that first side.
-Continue to cook the sausage, breaking it up into small pieces, until no pink remains.
-Remove from the pan and set aside.
-Try to reserve as much of the fat from the sausage in the pan as you can.
+While the pasta cooks, heat a large skillet over medium-high heat.
+Add the sausage and let it sit undisturbed for 1-2 minutes to get some color on the first side.
+Then break it up into small pieces and continue cooking until no pink remains.
+Remove the sausage from the pan and set aside, leaving as much of the fat in the pan as you can.

 1 lb hot Italian sausage

-Leave the skillet on medium-high heat and, if you need it, add an additional tablespoon of olive oil.
-Throw the brussel sprouts into the pan, season with 1 teaspoon kosher salt, ¼ teaspoon black pepper, and ½ teaspoon crushed red pepper.
-Cook, stirring occasionall, until the brussel sprouts are cooked through and have gained a little color, about 4-5 minutes depending on the size of your brussel sprouts.
+With the skillet still on medium-high heat, add a tablespoon of olive oil if the pan looks dry.
+Add the brussels sprouts and season with salt, pepper, garlic powder, and crushed red pepper.
+Cook, stirring occasionally, until the sprouts are cooked through and have picked up some color, about 4-5 minutes depending on their size.

-12 oz brussel sprouts, 1 tablespoons olive oil, Kosher salt, ¼ teaspoon Black pepper, ½ teaspoon Crushed red pepper
+12 oz brussels sprouts, 1 tablespoons olive oil, kosher salt, ¼ teaspoon black pepper, ½ teaspoon crushed red pepper, ½ teaspoon garlic powder

-Add the sausage back to the pan along with the cooked pasta, parmesan cheese, pesto, and reserved pasta water.
-Toss everything together and taste for seasoning.
-Top with some more parmesan cheese, freshly cracked black pepper, a drizzle of olive oil, serve, and enjoy!
+Add the sausage back to the pan along with the cooked pasta, pesto, parmesan, and reserved pasta water.
+Toss everything together until well combined.
+Taste and adjust seasoning.
+Serve topped with extra parmesan, freshly cracked black pepper, and a drizzle of olive oil.

 ½ basil pesto, ½ cup parmesan cheese